meriam04/emotion-watchers/data_processing/README.md

 3. Once the command is run, if the `crop_images` option was set to `True`, then a UI will appear with an image for each participant and emotion.
 Select the region around the participant's face and click on `Crop All` to crop all images in the directory.
 This will repeat for each participant and emotion.
 ![](data_processing/images/crop_ui_example.png)

+4. Validate that in the specified `output_path`, there are `/train`, `/val`, and `/test` directories.

+5. You may also notice subdirectories for each participant in the `output_path`.
+These contain the **test** data of the specified participant, which may be used for testing the models' accuracies on each participant.

 ## Expected Result
 Before moving on to the model training and testing, please validate that the data is structured as follows:

 - [ ] There is one `pupil_<participant_id>_<emotion>.pkl` per participant and emotion in the specified `pupil_data_dir`.
 - [ ] In the `output_path` specified for the facial data processing, there are 3 subdirectories (train, val, test).
+  - [ ] You may notice additional subdirectories for each participant, containing their test images.
 - [ ] In each of the train/val/test subdirectories, there are either:
   - [ ] 2 subdirectories (positive and negative) if  `binary` was `True` OR
   - [ ] one subdirectory for each emotion otherwise.
 - [ ] Validate that in each of the classes (emotion directories) the images are correctly moved (e.g. positive only contains happy, joy, calm, fun and negative only contains anger, fear, sadness)
 - [ ] Validate that the images are cropped to a square around the face.

 Great!
 Now you're ready to start training and testing the models.
-For instructions see the [models README](https://github.com/meriam04/emotion-watchers/models/README.md)
+For instructions see the [models README](https://github.com/meriam04/emotion-watchers/tree/main/models/README.md)